hemu-dot/predicting-behaviour-change-in-students-with-special-education-needs/README.md

-#⚡ Predicting Behavior Change in Students with Special Education Needs
+# ⚡ Predicting Behavior Change in Students with Special Education Needs

-multimodal learning analytics · machine learning
+*multimodal learning analytics · machine learning*

 A **machine learning–based behavior prediction system** that analyzes **multimodal learning data** to predict whether positive behavior changes in students with Special Education Needs (SEN) are sustained over time.
-The project is inspired by **research-driven methodologies** in applied behavior analysis (ABA) and educational data science, aiming to support personalized and data-informed interventions.
+The project is inspired by **research-driven methodologies** in Applied Behavior Analysis (ABA) and educational data science, aiming to support **personalized and data-informed interventions**.

+---

-📌 Features
+## 📌 Features

 * Predicts long-term behavior change using ML classification
 * Combines educational, environmental, physiological, and motion data